-The figure includes a suggested priority control for closed repeaters.
-These are repeaters whose owners wish, for any number of reasons, not to have them listed as available for general use.
+Some parts of the country have one or more closed repeaters.
+These are repeaters whose owners wish, for any number of reasons, to not make them available for general use.
 Often they require transmission of a subaudible or CTCSS tone (discussed later).
 Not all repeaters requiring a CTCSS tone are closed - many open repeaters use tones to minimize interference among machines in adjacent areas using the same frequency pair.
 Other closed repeaters require the transmission of a special tone sequence to turn on.
 It is desirable that all repeaters, including generally closed repeaters, be made available at least long enough for the presence of emergency information to be made known.